Join the club to access all our art lessons, camps, and printables! 👉

 Water Scooping for Babies

 This is one of the first sensory activities that my children were introduced to.
 We drink it, bathe in it, cook with it, and water our plants with it.
 Water is familiar to children, safe to touch, and endlessly fascinating.
+As kids get older, you can use food coloring or liquid watercolors to add some fun color to the water.

 Cloud Dough

 This moldable, yet crumbly, dough is made from flour and oil.
-That’s it.
 It’s so simple and I’ve found that even if it spills all over my table and hardwood floors, it’s easy to clean up.
 If you add a little bit of lavender oil to the dough it will also leave your hands with a yummy smell.

 Slime